uniwue-rz/phabricator-go/README.md

 This is a simple Phabricator Go Conduit API, covering Almanac and Passphrase.
 This API can be used with different automatization tools like and Ansible, Puppet, Chef or Salt to create a dynamic inventory of the devices, services and their properties.
-The not secure data can be saved in Phabricator as property and the secure data can be handled using the Passphrase.
+The insecure data can be saved in Phabricator as property of given device or service and the secure data can be handled using the Passphrase.

 ## Installation